TensorSpeech/TensorFlowASR/tensorflow_asr/featurizers/README.md

 ## Text Features

-**Text features** are read as index from the file like the default `tiramisu_asr.featurizers.english.txt` plus 1 for the blank index.
+**Text features** are read as index from the file like the default `tensorflow_asr.featurizers.english.txt` plus 1 for the blank index.

 The **blank** index is either `0` or `num_classes - 1` where `num_classes` is number of characters in your language (exclude blank).